-To summarize, we present our conjectured phase diagram in Figure 7 (bottom right).
+To summarize, we present our conjectured phase diagram in figure 7 (bottom right).
 With an exact solution for (6) one could find an analytic expression for the phase boundaries shown.
-The main lessons are that the same loop densities may have very different topologies for different systems sizes, and that sampling anywhere outside the connected regime takes a very long time, potentially days or weeks for large graphs, even on fast multi-core machines.
-We expect that for any model, any desired loop density eventually falls in the disconnected regime as N grows.
-For the case of bounded degree distributions with Np(q) >> q+1, the clustered region practically vanishes.
+The main lessons are that the same cycle densities may have very different topologies for different system sizes, and that sampling anywhere outside the connected regime takes a very long time, potentially days or weeks for large graphs, even on fast multi-core machines.
+We expect that for any model, any desired three-cycle density eventually falls in the disconnected regime as N grows.
+For the case of bounded degree distributions with $Np(q) \gg q + 1$, the clustered region practically vanishes.